jlvdoorn/OperationsAssignment/README.md

 If you build something, please document it well enough :)

-# TODOs
+# TO-DOs
-1. Build Code
+1. Find the over constraint/fix constraints
+2. Report everything